Ginkgo-toothed beaked whale: Conservation

 The only observations of this species while alive have come from hunters off the coasts of Japan and Taiwan, who occasionally take an individual.
 They are also affected by drift gillnets.
 One individual, identified from a DNA sample, was known to have interacted with a pelagic longline fishery in the central and western Pacific Ocean.
 The ginkgo-toothed beaked whale is covered by the Memorandum of Understanding for the Conservation of Cetaceans and Their Habitats in the Pacific Islands Region (Pacific Cetaceans MOU).

+The whales are particularly sensitive to sonar which disrupts their foraging and can cause them to ascend too quickly resulting in a form of decompression sickness.